-Absolutely not.
+Not without consulting your attorney first.
 Here’s why: First, you must realize that an insurance adjuster works for the insurance company, not for you.
 He or she may urge you to sign a release of claims, legally waiving your right to claim damages for any injuries or pain that may appear later.
 Adjusters know that your accident may yield future damages—the point of a settlement agreement is to let them off the hook for the injuries you haven’t discovered yet.

 The settlement agreement might save you time—but it won’t get you everything you need to recover.
 Once you sign a release, you may have no recourse to compensation for your treatment.
 Releases are worded to waive your legal right to compensation.
 So, if you’re involved in a car accident and experience delayed pain, you could have trouble getting the full value of your claim.